Bright11/brightweb-eommere-packge/README.md

 Issue: Payments Not Processing
 Double-check the credentials in your .env file for PayPal and Paystack.

+## License

+This package is open-sourced software licensed under the <a href='/https://opensource.org/license/'>MIT license</a>.

+## Contributing

+We welcome contributions to enhance this package.
+Please contact us at <a href="mailto:chikanwazuo@gmail.com">chikanwazuo@gmail.com</a>

+Thank you for choosing BrightWeb E-Commerce!
+If you have any questions or need support, please feel free to open an issue on GitHub.

 ## Conclusion
 The BrightWeb E-Commerce Package is an excellent tool for building scalable e-commerce sites with powerful admin and user features.
 Customize the frontend and backend settings to suit your needs, and easily manage orders, products, and payments.